When you design a dynamic template, you want to have high confidence that the resulting variations will each be on-brand and free of visual defects.

 - To reduce project, drag your MAIN_COMP into a new composition.
 Then with your new composition open, go to File > Dependencies > Reduce Project.

 Next, if you haven’t done so already, take the “validation feed” with sample data and create a feed on Indivio to be used with the template for QA.

-Once you have a template onboarded successfully and a feed created, you are ready to QA the template design.
+Once you have a template onboarded successfully and a feed created, you are ready to QA the template design by generating previews.

 The QA step involves rendering variations of static and video media using the onboarded template and the validation feed.
 Indivio will render variations for real-time preview, so you can quickly see many different versions and identify any issues with the design.
 Use Thumbnail view to scale up the thumbnails and make it easier to review.